ArcaneEngineer/ECS-tutorials/part5.md

 All those conditionals we previously had in the `renderEntities()` function we deleted, have been replaced by functionality provided by `processComponents()` via its call to `systemDependenciesMetByEntity()`.
 This makes our game's code far easier to reason about.

-This is _beginning_ to look like a real ECS, although there is no shortage of improvements still to be made,
+It now _begins_ to look like a real ECS, though there is no shortage of improvements still to be made.

 In the next part, we will look at how we can better organise our code, and we'll add the ability for tanks' bullets to hit other tanks!